rricharz/Tek4010/pltfiles/00README.txt

 cassette tapes recorded in the 70s.
 Some have errors ("line hits") in them.

-splash.plt in pltfiles was created 2019 by Dave Ault.
+splash.plt in More_pltfiles/ was created 2019 by Dave Ault.